krishuynh2222/retail-data-etl-analysis-project/README.md

 ## 📖 Project Overview
 This project involves:
 1. **Data Architecture**: Implements a Medallion-style approach with Bronze (raw), Silver (cleaned), and Gold (aggregated) data layers.
-2. **ETL Pinelines**: Using Python scripts to extract data from raw CSV files, transform and clean the data using Python, and load it into PostgreSQL.
+2. **ETL Pipelines**: Using Python scripts to extract data from raw CSV files, transform and clean the data using Python, and load it into PostgreSQL.
 3. **Data Modeling**: Implements a relational schema with fact and dimension tables optimized for analytics, ensuring data integrity with foreign keys and normalization.
 4. **Analytics & Reporting**: Enables SQL-based insights on sales, customers, and operations with queries and future dashboard plans.